GUATEMALA - Culturally rich and beautiful -

-We entered into Guatemala through the north eager to see Tikal Mayan Ruins, quickly after Belize's rainy season creeped up on us.
+We loved Guatemala for it's culture, history, art, colourful and welcoming locals.
+We entered through the north eager to see Tikal Mayan Ruins.
 We spent one night on Lago Peten Itza at El Muelle Restaurant (the owners were very nice and allowed us to camp next to the hotel) and woke up bright and early the next day to beat the crowds for the day.

 After visiting the ruins, we made our way to the bustling town of Flores which is on the southern part of Lago Peten Itza.